-Uncertainty regarding the impact of United Kingdom's Departure from the European Union could negatively impact our business, financial condition and earnings.
+Uncertainty regarding the impact of the United Kingdom's departure from the European Union could negatively impact our business, financial condition and earnings.

-As a consequence of the United Kingdom's vote to withdraw from the European Union (the "EU"), the government of the United Kingdom gave notice of its withdrawal from the EU ("Brexit").
-As a result of this decision, the financial markets experienced high levels of volatility and it is likely that, in the near term, Brexit will continue to bring about higher levels of uncertainty and volatility.
-During this period of uncertainty, the negative impact on not only the United Kingdom and European economies, but the broader global economy, could be significant, potentially resulting in increased market and currency volatility (including volatility of the value of the British pound sterling relative to the United States dollar and other currencies and volatility in global currency markets generally), and illiquidity and lower economic growth for companies that rely significantly on Europe for their business activities and revenues.
-It is possible that certain economic activity will be curtailed until some signs of clarity begin to emerge, including negotiations around the terms for United Kingdom's exit out of the EU.
-Additional risks associated with the outcome of Brexit include macroeconomic risk to the United Kingdom and European union and related political stresses (including those related to sentiment against cross border capital movements and activities of investors like us), prejudice to financial services business that reconducting business in the European Union and which are based in the United Kingdom, legal uncertainty regarding achievement of compliance with applicable financial and commercial laws and regulations in view of the expected steps to be taken pursuant to or in contemplation of Article 50 of the Treaty on European Union and negotiations at the European Union, and the unavailability of timely information as to expected legal, tax and other regimes.
-Any further exits from the EU, or the possibility of such exits, would likely cause additional market disruption globally and introduce new legal and
+Pursuant to an agreement setting out the terms on which the United Kingdom may leave the European Union (the "EU," and the United Kingdom's withdrawal therefrom, "Brexit") the United Kingdom formally withdrew from the EU, effective January 31, 2020, and entered into an 11-month transition period.
+During this transition period, the United Kingdom is expected to renegotiate its political and economic relationships with the EU and other countries.
+As a result of the original referendum and other geopolitical developments leading to Brexit, the financial markets experienced increased levels of volatility and it is likely that, in the near term, Brexit will continue to bring about higher levels of uncertainty and volatility.
+During this period of uncertainty, the negative impact on not only the United Kingdom and European economies, but the broader global economy, could be significant, potentially resulting in increased market and currency volatility (including volatility of the value of the British pound sterling relative to the United Kingdom and other currencies and volatility in global currency markets generally), and illiquidity and lower economic growth for companies that rely significantly on Europe for their business activities and revenues.
+Additional risks associated with Brexit include macroeconomic risk to the United Kingdom and European economies, impetus for further disintegration of the EU and related political stresses (including those related to sentiment against cross border capital movements and activities of investors like us), prejudice to financial services businesses that are conducting business in the EU and which are based in the United Kingdom, legal uncertainty regarding achievement of compliance with applicable financial and commercial laws and regulations, and the unavailability of timely information as to expected legal, tax and other regimes.
+Any further exits from the EU, or the possibility of such exits, would likely cause additional market disruption globally and introduce new legal